 Much of the river is flanked by thick forests.
 For its first 20 miles the river cuts through low marshy lands.
 The river broadens and the banks increase in height as it flows southward.
 Jack pine forest has all but replaced the virgin white and red pine forests on the sandy plains of northern Wadena County.
 Hazel, blueberries, sweet fern, bearberry, wintergreen, bracken and reindeer moss provide lush ground cover.

 The Crow Wing's lower reaches are flanked by a river bottom forest of elm, ash, cottonwood, box elder, oak, basswood, maple, willow and aspen.
 Grasslands, bogs and swamps are scattered throughout the river corridor.

 Fish and wildlife

-The Dakota Indians held the Crow Wing region until the Ojibwe began moving westward into the region in the early 1700s.
+The Dakota held the Crow Wing region until the Ojibwe began moving westward in the early 1700s.
 By the early 1800s the Ojibwe controlled lands west of the Mississippi and north of the Crow Wing.
-Signs of Indian presence will mark the river corridor with Indian burial mounds at several sites along the river, including a site at river mile 61.
+There are Indian burial mounds at several sites along the river corridor, including a site at river mile 61.